Hawaian-United-Okinawa-Association/huoa-react/onboarding.md

 If the errors don't make sense, refer back to the README file and checkout how the *Block Element Modifier* (BEM) styling works.
 If you still aren't sure what to make of the error messages, ask a teammate on Slack.

+## Creating your Feature Branch

+When you are working on a ticket, it's good to switch to main, and then make your feature branch off of that.

+Say you are working on a Notion task ticket for a layout, you would name the branch after the layout, and work from your branch.

+You would commit your work to the branch following the outline in the next section.

 ## Committing Your Work

+> **Please don't commit directly to the main branch.** Undoing commits is time consuming.
+Make sure when you are working that you *check which branch you are working in locally*.

 When committing your work, please use these prefixes: